Timberwolves vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Timberwolves Betting Records & Stats

-- The Timberwolves have been victorious in 21, or 48.8%, of the 43 contests they have been chosen as underdogs in this season.
+- The Timberwolves have been chosen as underdogs in 43 games this year and have walked away with the win 21 times (48.8%) in those games.

-- This season, Minnesota has won 15 of its 31 games, or 48.4%, when it is the underdog by at least +115 on the moneyline.
+- This season, Minnesota has won eight of its 19 games, or 42.1%, when it is the underdog by at least +155 on the moneyline.

-- Minnesota has an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies Minnesota has a 39.2% chance of coming away with a victory in the contest.

 Timberwolves vs. Nuggets Over/Under Stats (Regular Season)